mikehess1/Portfolio/readme.txt

-this repository was created for coding projects in python and java
+this repository was created for projects to learn and practice coding in python, java, javascript, etc

-feel free to leave suggestions/feedback about my code
+feel free to provide feedback, thanks!

+-Mike
+mikehess.net